dotnet/docs/docs/framework/wcf/how-to-secure-a-service-with-windows-credentials.md

      [!code-vb[c_SecureWindowsService#1](../../../samples/snippets/visualbasic/VS_Snippets_CFX/c_securewindowsservice/vb/secureservice.vb#1)]

 ### Using the Binding in a Service
- This is the second procedure, which shows how to use the binding in a self-hosted service. [!INCLUDE[crabout](../../../includes/crabout-md.md)] hosting services see [Hosting Services](../../../docs/framework/wcf/hosting-services.md).
+ This is the second procedure, which shows how to use the binding in a self-hosted service.
+For more information about hosting services see [Hosting Services](../../../docs/framework/wcf/hosting-services.md).

 ##### To use a binding in a service